Book of Rites

 The Book of Rites, also known as the Liji (禮記), is a collection of texts that describe the social forms, administrative structures, and ceremonial rites of the Zhou dynasty, as interpreted during the Warring States period and the early Han dynasty.
 Together with the Rites of Zhou (周禮) and the Book of Etiquette and Rites (儀禮), it forms part of the "Three Li" (三禮), which comprise the ritual (禮) component of the Five Classics—a foundational set of texts in the Confucian tradition.
 Each of the Five Classics is a compilation of works rather than a single text.

-As a core Confucian text, the Book of Rites is also referred to as the Classic of Rites or Lijing (禮經).
+As a core Confucian text, the Book of Rites is also referred to as the Classic of Rites or Lǐjīng (禮經).
 Some scholars suggest that Lijing was the original title before it was changed by the Han dynasty scholar Dai Sheng.

+Legitimacy

+That the Book of Rites contains genuine Warring States period documents (in addition to Han documents) was questioned in China during the Doubting antiquity movement.